- F-1 Visa Regulations

 All F-1 visa holders are required to pay the Out-of-State/International student tuition rate throughout the duration of their status at GRCC.

-Maintain a 2.0 or higher grade point average (GPA) each semester and make satisfactory progress toward completing requirements for a degree program.
+Maintain a satisfactory cumulative grade point average (GPA) each semester - please refer to the College's academic standing policy for more details - and make adequate progress toward completing requirements for a degree program.

 Any student wishing to leave the country for either travel or vacation must have the back of their I-20 endorsed by the International Student Advisor (or a Designated School Official).
 Please allow a minimum of 5 days for this signature.